opengeospatial/geoparquet/README.md

 ## Roadmap

+Our aim is to get to a 1.0.0 final in the next few weeks.
+The goal of 1.0.0 is to establish a baseline of interoperability for geospatial information in Parquet.
+For 1.0.0 the only geometry encoding option is Well Known Binary, but we made it an option to allow other encodings.
+The main goal of 1.1.0 will be to incorporate a more columnar-oriented geometry format, which is currently being worked on as part of the [GeoArrow spec](https://github.com/geoarrow/geoarrow).
+Once that gets finalized we will add the option to
+GeoParquet.
+In general 1.1.0 will further explore spatial optimization, spatial indices and spatial partitioning to improve GeoParquet's.

 Our aim is to get to a 1.0.0 in the next few months.
 The next steps are to push towards our 1.0.0 acceptance criteria, articulated in this [discussion post](https://github.com/opengeospatial/geoparquet/discussions/122), which mostly involves getting great validation tools, more software implementations, and more data providers.
 This should provide key feedback to feel confident in going to 1.0.
-The goal of 1.0.0 is to establish a baseline of interoperability for geospatial information in Parquet.
 We've got some exciting plans to go beyond that, which we'll articulate soon on the website.

 ## Versioning